-There’s a reason the FCC has instituted rulings like One Touch Make Ready (OTMR) in recent years.
-Communications companies that can handle their own work are more than willing to in order to get their infrastructure up and running fast.
+There’s a reason the FCC instituted shot-clocks and One Touch Make Ready (OTMR) in recent years.
+Communication companies live and die by their ability to get their infrastructure up and running quickly.

-Complex make ready, such as performing an entire pole replacement, adds the additional hurdle of many moving parts, many of which are completely out of your control as a pole owner.
-You can eliminate a lot of headaches by being proactive in your communication rather than waiting for attachers to come to you asking questions.
+Complex make ready, such as performing an entire pole replacement, adds the many moving parts, some of which are completely out of your control as a pole owner.
+You can eliminate a lot of headaches by communicating proactively rather than waiting for attachers to push you with questions.

-Make updates in your system of record regarding what is happening and implement an easy way for you to provide that information to attachers directly, without having to take further intervening steps.
+Keep your system of record updated and provide access for your attachers.
 This can occur either through automated emails, regular reporting, or through a public-facing communications portal such as NJUNS.